 Welcome to MCAD!

-Thank you for choosing to participate in a class at the Minneapolis College of Art and Design.
+Thank you for choosing a class at the Minneapolis College of Art and Design.
 We are confident that your teen will have a richly engaging experience.

 There are several important details that we would like to share with you before you join us.
 Please read the following information and contact us with any further questions that you may have about your teen’s class or any of our policies.